sudotman/unity-networking-utensils/README.md

 A bundle of Unreal Project and a Unity Project pre-configured to facilitate inter-communication between both engines.

 # Working
-We can create server/clients at Unity/Unreal to cross-communicate between them.
-Technically, there isn't anything special that is happening in these projects.
-Networking is being used on both ends to communicate but I have bundled them together because of necessity.
+We can create server/clients at Unity for easy communication setup.
+Technically, there isn't anything special that is happening in these projects but the ease-to-use is the priority.

 ## 1. TCP Server: